typescript-eslint/typescript-eslint/packages/website/blog/2024-09-30-typed-linting.md

 Not being able to understand code from other files severely limits lint rules.

 As an example, suppose you enable a lint rule like [`@typescript-eslint/no-deprecated`](/rules/no-deprecated) to prevent calling to code with a `@deprecated` JSDoc.
-Using just the following `index.ts` file's AST, the lint rule would have no way of knowing whether `work` is deprecated:
+Using just the following file's AST, the lint rule would have no way of knowing whether `work` is deprecated:

 ```ts title="index.ts"
 import { work } from './worker';